Table of Contents

 - What paperwork you should have the debtor sign after a successful negotiation

-What Terms Should You Consider When Attempting to Settle?
+What Terms Should You Consider During the Settlement Process?

-There are several factors that you can weigh to determine the financial numbers and other terms upon which you’re willing to settle.
+There are several factors to weigh when you’re considering settlement to determine the financial amounts and other terms upon which you’re willing to settle.